ulixee/platform/datastore/docs/overview/deployment.md

 Options below show a short and long form.

 - `-h, --upload-host <host>`.
-Upload this package to the given Miner host.
+Upload this package to the given CloudNode host.
 Will try to auto-connect if none specified.
 - `-a, --allow-new-version-history` Allow uploaded Datastore to create a new version history for the script entrypoint. (default: false)

 ### Installing a Datastore locally.